grazielegrc/marvel-api/README.md

 First of all, open the *params.py* file under *utils* folder and inform your API keys.

-After installing Allure, execute the command below to run all tests:
+After that, execute the command below to run all tests:

 ```bash